World News

 While the German trade fair industry is hoping to restart events in September, this is far from certain, and now even Chillventa is coming under question.
 The organiser has taken the unprecedented step of conducting a survey of registered exhibitors and visitors of Chillventa 2018 to seek their opinion.

 The coronavirus epidemic has already led to nearly 2,400 exhibitions being cancelled worldwide.
-In Germany alone, 469 exhibitions, with around 20 cancelled or postponed at the NurnbergMesse, where Chillventa is due to be held.
+In Germany alone, 469 exhibitions have been hit, with around 20 cancelled or postponed at the NurnbergMesse, where Chillventa is due to be held.

 Petra Wolf, the recently re-appointed head of Chillventa, admitted that the situation was “a matter of serious concern”, especially when it comes to autumn events like Chillventa.